nvidia-holoscan/holoscan-sdk/docs/visualization.md

 ### Holoviz Operator Examples

-There are multiple [examples](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/holoviz) both in Python and C++ showing how to use various features of the Holoviz operator.
+There are multiple [examples](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/holoviz), both in Python and C++, showing how to use various features of the Holoviz operator.

 ## Holoviz module

 ### Concepts

 The Holoviz module uses the concept of the immediate mode design pattern for its API, inspired by the [Dear ImGui](https://github.com/ocornut/imgui) library.
-The difference to the retained mode, for which most APIs are designed for, is, that there are no objects created and stored by the application.
+The difference to the retained mode, for which most APIs are designed, is that there are no objects created and stored by the application.
 This makes it fast and easy to make visualization changes in a Holoscan application.

 ### Instances